opensearch-project/project-website/_posts/2025-11-07-klarna-imputation.md

 Klarna's experience underscored a simple but easily overlooked truth: in real-world monitoring, **"no data" is sometimes the anomaly**.
 By treating silent intervals as a first-class signal rather than a gap to ignore, we closed a blind spot where critical outages could slip by undetected.

 OpenSearch 2.17's configurable imputation—with `PREVIOUS`, `ZERO`, and `FIXED_VALUES` strategies—gives users fine-grained control over missingness.
-Choose `PREVIOUS` when gaps shouldn't trigger alerts, or `ZERO` and `FIXED_VALUES` when absence itself is the signal.
+Choose `PREVIOUS` when gaps shouldn't trigger alerts or `ZERO` and `FIXED_VALUES` when absence itself is the signal.
 Combined with data-quality gating and exactly-once semantics, these capabilities enable reliable anomaly detection at scale.

 Looking ahead, more sophisticated imputation methods—such as the [proportional distribution and MAP-based techniques](https://dl.acm.org/doi/pdf/10.1145/3314344.3332490) that achieve even higher AUC under severe missingness—could further enhance detection accuracy in future versions.
 For now, the principle is clear: define how your system should behave when data goes quiet, and make that explicit in your detector configuration.
 When you do, "no data" becomes a powerful part of your observability story—not a dangerous blind spot.

 ## Appendix: Data quality formalization

-We quantify how missingness affects learning and decisions via a bounded, monotone data-quality signal, and expose it so users can judge how much confidence to place in the detector's outputs—especially when imputation is active and model quality may be degraded—and decide when the data quality is high enough that an alert threshold has truly been met.
+We quantify how missingness affects learning and decisions via a bounded, monotone data-quality signal and expose it so users can judge how much confidence to place in the detector's outputs—especially when imputation is active and model quality may be degraded—and decide when the data quality is high enough that an alert threshold has truly been met.

 Let the shingle (window) length be $$L$$.
 A *shingle* is a sliding window of the last $$L$$ observations; at time $$t$$ we form the vector $$s_t = [x_{t-L+1}, \dots, x_t]$$ by concatenating the last $$L$$ tuples (if each $$x_t \in \mathbb{R}^p$$, then $$s_t \in \mathbb{R}^{pL}$$).
 Each step drops the oldest tuple and appends the newest, letting the detector capture short-term temporal patterns without an explicit state model.